The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 On some occasions even after patients died in his care he would not tell their loved ones that they had passed in order to continue collecting payments.

-It is probably not surprising that many of the hotel ghosts are from these dark days.
+It is probably not surprising that much of the supernatural activities are from these dark days.
+Many are associated with the basement morgue that was opened during this time of the hotel.

 Here are just a few of the sightings:

 • Theodora is a ghost who lives in Room 419.
-She is seen to be looking for her room key.
+She is said to introduce herself as one of Dr. Baker’s patients who is looking for her room key.
 Theodora has even been known to tidy up or repack bags after the guests leave the room to have a meal or go into town.

 • “Doctor” Baker himself has been seen in the hotel lobby.
 He wears a purple shirt and white linen suit and his appearance matches that of known photographs of the charlatan.

-• People report hearing screaming or voices when no one is around.
+• People report hearing screaming or voices when no one is around especially near the morgue.

 • Some people report feeling faint while on the 3rd floor.